 The innocent infringer's status should be related generally to the formalities of copyright.
-However, in the case of newspapers and other publications, the on topyright.
 However, in the case of newspapers and other publications, the controlling inquiry in regard to photographs or general advertising copy submitted for publication in a completed state should be whether or not a copyright notice appears on the face of the work.
 If a notice appears, it is a red flag of warning; if no notice appears, there is in the ordinary case no warning or suggestion that the work may be registered in the Copyright Office.
 Yet, despite the absence of notice there might be in a rare case some additional reason to believe that the work of a proprietor was being infringed.
 In such circumstances, a provision related to reasonable foreseeability of a possible infringement would offer the proprietor a sufficiently broad protection.